bluefinhomeserver/Stiimsu-rewrites/README.md

 # iisu-bridge — Full Setup Guide (Steam Deck / SteamOS)

-Run the **iiSU** Android game frontend on your Steam Deck, but have every game launch a **native SteamOS emulator** e.g PCSX2, Dolphin, RPCS3, RetroArch etc instead of inside waydroid/android emulation.
+Run the **iiSU** Gaming frontend on your Linux Operating System, but have every game launch a **Linux native emulator** e.g PCSX2, Dolphin, RPCS3, RetroArch etc instead of inside waydroid/android emulation.

 How it works: